harshithlanka3/SAME-3311/README.md

 Techstack:
 Frontend - Flutter
-Backend - Node.js
+Backend - Node.js (Changed to Firebase)
-Database - MongoDB
+Database - MongoDB (Changed to Firebase Realtime Database and Storage)

 To run the application you must have flutter and node.js installed.
 Following these installations, all necessary packages must also be installed.
 A personal database's access key must be specified in backend/app.js in the uri variable.
 The database must use mongoDB as a platform.
 Running node app.js will start the server and connect to the database automatically.
 Then run the flutter app through main.dart.